friedrith/pragmatic-design-system/slides/slides.md

 - frontend developers
 - accessibility experts

-They have a vision so when you can build the components with clear variants:
+They have a vision so the components may be defined with clear variants: `default`, `admin`, `disabled`

 <div className="flex justify-center">
 <img src="/components.png" alt="4 variants of a components" style="max-height: 250px;">